ChrisTregaskis/jada/README.md

 - Lifts the mental toll of no return for the hard work put in
 - I have more life and energy for each day

+**Currently:**
+- I am building in user functionality to enable others to use JADA

 The API structure is set up using Node.js, MongoDB and Mongoose among a few other packages.
 Its using the Model, Controller, Route pattern and is simple to follow.

 For ease I've got a `run_jada.js` file and a `jada_functions.js` file.
 I have repurposed Selenium in order to automatically drive the browser and run JADA logic.